livexords-nw/fintopio-bot/README.md

 ## 🚀 About the Bot

-Fintopia Bot is designed to automate various tasks in **Fintopia**, including:
+Fintopio Bot is designed to automate various tasks in **Fintopia**, including:

 - **Auto Claim Daily**: Automatically claim your daily rewards.
 - **Auto Farm**: Automatically claim and start farming for extra rewards.